CORNEAL TRANSPLANT SURGERY

 1 / Lamellar (Partial) Keratoplasty

-Lamellar (Partial) Keratoplasty refers to the replacement of selective parts of the cornea that are diseased, provided the disease has not extended to all the layers of the cornea.
+Lamellar (Partial) Keratoplasty involves the replacing of only the diseased parts of the cornea, as long as the disease has not spread to all of the cornea’s layers.

 Benefits of Lamellar (Partial) Keratoplasty